tomlarkworthy/firesafe/README.md

 Firesafe compiles hierarchical state machines (HSM) definitions into Firebase security rules.
 The Firesafe HSM language is expressive, and a super set of the Firebase security language.
 Adding consistent, concurrent and fail safe protocols to Firebase is now a whole lot simpler (e.g. cross-tree transactions).

 Firebase is already the future of databases, offering scalable low latency database-as-a-service.
 Firesafe compliments this amazing technology with an expressive syntax to get the most out of its security model.
-(Firesafe is not endorsed by Firebase)
+(Firesafe is not endorsed by Firebase).
+Development of secure protocols in Firesafe is supported by a static analyser (see https://github.com/tomlarkworthy/firesafe/wiki/Send-Item)

 ## Motivation